 Great for: Relaxing, Snorkeling, Swimming & Horseback Riding

 Regarded as one of the most beautiful beaches of the Bahamas (by the travel channel), this pink sanded beach stretches just over three miles.
 Outer reefs break up the waves, making it a great spot for snorkeling and swimming.
 The pink color comes from microscopic coral insects, called Foraminifera.
 Once these insects die, their remains are washed ashore and mixed in with the plush white sand.
 Another really neat thing about the sand is that, regardless of how hot it is outside, the sand stays cool.
 This allows you to walk on barefoot and not be bothered by the scorching sun.

 A secluded beach, away from all the noise of cruise ships & shoppers.
 It got its name because the movie, ‘Jaws: The Revenge’ was filmed here.
 Compared to other beaches, this one has a rocky terrain – making it great for snorkeling, but a bit hard to exit the water.
 There’s little to none vendors trying to sell you anything, which is a pretty rare thing.
 There aren’t any places to shop or grab food around this beach, so make sure to bring your own stuff.

 Coco Plum Beach

 Great for: Relaxing, Picnicking & Seashell/ Sand dollar / Starfish Hunting

 Located at the northern end of Great Exuma – this beach is a must for anyone looking for a secluded beach.
 If you walk to the right, you’ll come across sandbars that are out of this world.
-Because of it’s shallow water, it’s a great place to hunt for sand dollar and starfish.
-Recommended to go during low tide for best results.
+Because of its shallow water, it’s a great place to hunt for sand dollar and starfish.
+Recommend going during low tide for best results.
 There’s even a swing located in the water, which is a neat touch.